qwertie/loyc.net/_posts/2016-03-10-loycs-future.md

 Plus there's this Wasm thing, and I'd like to be part of a movement to define CLR-like infrastructure for it: garbage collection, sure, but above all, interoperability features.
 Not just any interoperability features, but something much more ambitious than the CLR in terms of the variety of potentially supported languages.

 I'm not sure what angle to take on it.
 Should I focus on the MLSL?
 On the binary interoperability aspect?
 On the programming language angle?
 I wish I could do it all.
 Maybe we could do a little bit of each, as a seed upon which a community might grow.
 But what programming language should that seed be written in?
 Well, wasm is focused on the web, and node.js is hugely popular.
-Do I dare switch to Javascript?
+Do I dare switch to JavaScript?
 Hmm... is there such a thing as IntelliSense for JS?
 I miss it when I code in EC#.
 Maybe Typescript?

 Besides all that, I would so much like to work on [Bret Victor's ideas](http://worrydream.com/#!/LearnableProgramming)...